nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** June 13th is the day in 1966 that the United States Supreme Court rules in Miranda v.
-Arizona that the police must inform suspects of their rights before questioning them.
+**<b>📌 Daily Fact:</b>** June 14th is the day in 1900 that the Reichstag approves a second law that allows the expansion of the German navy.

 ---